jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/stand-shoulders-giants/index.md

 ## The bad

-`FOSS` is developed and used by thousands around the world.
-This can be a double-edged blade: on the one hand, according to \`\`Linus’s Law,'' bug-finding and patching should be easier as more eyes are involved.
+FOSS is developed and used by thousands around the world.
+This can be a double-edged blade: on the one hand, according to "Linus's Law," bug-finding and patching should be easier as more eyes are involved.

 On the other hand, the lack of centralised guiding makes room for bugs.